 - Full-time & Part-time options available

-Why study Theatre & Performance at York St John?
+Why study Theatre & Performance at York St John University?

-- Your own practice is at the centre of the programme - You will take practice-based modules throughout the degree, whether you are enrolled full-time or part-time.
+- Your own practice is at the centre of the programme.

-- Fluid interrelationship between theory and practice - Delivery of the programme will make use of workshop, studio, seminar and virtual environments, providing an opportunity to explore the interrelationships between practice, reflection and knowledge.
+- A fluid interrelationship between theory and practice is explored where the delivery of the programme will make use of workshop, studio, seminar and virtual environments, providing an opportunity to explore the interrelationships between practice, reflection and knowledge.

 The curriculum is designed to focus on developing artists’ abilities and capacities for professional, vocational and academic innovation.
 We emphasise relationships between composition, reflection, practice and documentation across a dynamic range of performance disciplines and discourses.